 Way back when, I can remember The Old Man wearing a gray sweatshirt when he felt a cold coming on.
 The Old Man was rarely sick, but when he was, The Old Man would get it, he would get it bad.
 He would throw on his old gray sweatshirt and a pair of sweatpants.
 More important was the shirt.
 The sweatshirt was old with holes in it.
-The fabric was worn and the neck was frayed at the crew neck.
+The fabric was worn and the neck was frayed.
 Mom wanted to get rid of the shirt but The Old Man wouldn’t let her.

 This was The Old Man’s sick shirt.
-It was comfortable to him.
+It was comfortable for him.
 And when the fever set in and when the congestion took over, the shivers, the aches and Continue reading

 I was always told the best path to follow is the path of least resistance.
 I can say this is true.
 I can say that yes, the easiest path to follow is the oath of least resistance but then I relate to a story written by a literary idol of mine, Robert Fulghum.

 In his book, “All I Need to Know I learned in Kindergarten,” Fulghum writes about a cicada, —you know what they are.
 They are one of those big-eyed, creepy-crawly bugs that chatter from the trees Continue reading

 This is written for a friend of mine that mentioned The Farm idea last night.
 And for those of you who may or may not know what The Farm idea is, well, here’s my plan . . .